-The timezone Array in Saint Vincent and the GrenadinesTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
+The timezone AST in Saint Vincent and the GrenadinesTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
 In Saint Vincent and the Grenadines exists only a single tonezone at UTC-4.
-E.g. New York is currently at UTC-5 in Eastern Time, so the time difference between NY and Saint Vincent and the Grenadines is 1 hours.
+E.g. New York is currently at UTC-5 in Eastern Time, so the time difference between New York and Saint Vincent and the Grenadines is 1 hours.

 Saint Vincent and the Grenadines has no time difference between summer and winter.
 A daylight saving time doesn't exist.

 Back to overview: Saint Vincent and the Grenadines